School Counseling At Rockhill Elementary School

 Classroom lessons All classes K-5 receive classroom lessons once a month.
 The lessons are proactively designed to present needed skills and strategies to help children meet the challenges of their current developmental stage.Kindergarten students practice sharing adult attention, interacting with peers, develop listening skills and simple problem solving using kind words and actions.
 First graders practice problem solving, showing pride in work, acceptance of mistakes as part of learning, and practice listening skills.
 Second graders develop a vocabulary of words to help describe feelings, practice working with others cooperatively, begin to develop organizational skills, and work on becoming more independent learners and social problem solvers.
 Third graders learn more about organizing school materials, test taking, continue learning to effectively solve social problems.
-Fourth graders practice the steps to good decision making, learn the concepts of good time management, continue to work on social problem solving skills, and test-taking strategies.
+Fourth graders practice the steps to good decision making, growth mindset, learn the concepts of good time management, continue to work on social problem solving skills, and test-taking strategies.
 Fifth graders continue to work on organizational skills, decision making, test-taking strategies, and preparation for the transition to middle school.

 Group counseling is available for students experiencing similar concerns.
 Groups are organized according to need, including teacher and parent requests.
 Children must have parent permission to participate in a counseling group.
 Groups are held during the school day and run about 6 weeks in length for 20-30 minutes.
 Every effort is made to coordinate group meetings outside major instructional time.
 Group topics include organizational strategies, friendship skill building, new students, problem solving skill building, confidence building, emotional regulation and self-management.